pyg-team/pytorch_geometric/docs/source/tutorial/multi_gpu_vanilla.rst

 Notice we move to features and labels to GPU for faster feature fetching.

-Now we split training indices into `world_size` many chunks for each GPU:
+Now we split training indices into :obj:`world_size` many chunks for each GPU:

 .. code-block:: python